DSPinheiro/DCS_MonteCarlo/README.md

 ## Changelog

+**24/07/2024**\
+Added a function to automatically determine the spectrometer angles from the input energies.
+This can be toggled in the input file.\
+Changed the name of getEnergy to getWavelength in Util files to represent it's actual functionality.\

 **20/07/2023**\
 Fixed some issues with the crystal reflection profiles.\
 Now we can use the results to compare more directly with experiment and across simulations.\